finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 },
 ```

-Now we can use that scripts on our terminal.
+Now we can use that scripts on our terminal:

 ```bash
 # If you're using yarn